EllipticEllipsis/oot/tutorial/helper_scripts.md

 ## colliderinit

 This is used to convert data `D_address` in the various ColliderInit functions into the format of a collider.
 It lives in `tools/overlayhelpers`.
 Because there are different types of collider, you need to give it the type of collider as well.
-This does not need the baserom path, but automatically assumes it knows where it is, so you have to run it from `tools/overlayhelpers`.
+This does not need the baserom path, and a recent update allows it to be run from anywhere.
 You also have to give it the `<address>` without the leading `D_`.
 ```sh
 ./colliderinit.py <address> <type> <num>
 ```